node-red-contrib-unifi-ultimate 1.0.9

 • UniFi devices such as switches and access points

-• switch ports
+• switch ports and PoE control

-• client presence
+• client presence detection

-• Check whether a client is online.
+• Check whether a device or phone is connected to your network.

 • Restart a UniFi device.